Venture-Miner/nfboost-user-manual/docs/mural/guide.md

 - Events: Displays active events on the site.

-- Search events: search for events on the site through the search bar.
+- Search Events: search for events on the site through the search bar.

 - Ranking: Displays the ranking of all events that the user is participating in and their individual ranking.